fathom-playground/playground/README.md

 ### Dictator

 The dictator controls funds and passes PLIPS.
 They operates for a fixed term and select their successor.
-This should change.
+The dictator model is a short term solution the playground to explore and iterate.
+It should be replaced by a more robust governance system as soon as possible.

 | Name          | Term Start | Term End   |
 |---------------|------------|------------|